 The exam paper you upload to WISEflow must be a PDF file.
-This makes it impossible to change the content and formatting of the paper, which means that it will look the same as when you submitted it when your assessors open the file.
+This makes it impossible to change the content and formatting of the paper, which means that it will look just as when you submitted it when your assessors open the file.
 The uploaded PDF file corresponds to the paper version that students have previously been asked to print out and hand in.

-You cannot convert a Word document to PDF just by changing the file name.
+Note: You cannot convert a Word document to PDF just by changing the file name.
 Instead, you should follow the guidelines below.
 If you want to add digital material to supplement your exam paper (film, sound recordings, programmes, etc.), you should upload this material as “Appendix material.”

 Links in the PDF will not be shown in WISEflow.
 We recommend writing links in plain text (e.g. "http://www.wiseflow.dk" for references).

 Microsoft Windows Vista and XP do not come with a PDF functionality and therefore the procedure for saving/printing your document as PDF differs depending on the version you have installed on your computer.
-Quite often, there will be a button labeled “Save as PDF,” but if this does not apply to your computer, you may find the solution in the guidelines for the most commonly used programs below.
+Quite often, there will be a button labelled “Save as PDF,” but if this does not apply to your computer, you may find the solution in the guidelines for the most commonly used programs below.

 - Word 2010 or newer (PDF function is incorporated)

 - Word 2007 (requires a plug-in, which must be installed)